Last Updated: January 9th, 2023

 Being a first-time buyer can be a daunting prospect, but armed with the right advice you are sure to move into your new home with ease.
-We have collated our top tips that we, at Gorvins Residential, think is essential for a first time buyer to know.
+We have collated our top tips that we, at Gorvins Residential, think are essential for a first-time buyer to know.

 Buying a house is a long-term commitment, and may well be the most expensive purchase you make in your lifetime.
 Like all long-term financial decisions, it’s important to consider your future circumstances.

-When property prices drop, it can be easy as a first time buyer to feel the need to rush onto the property ladder and stop throwing your hard earned money down a rent hole.
-But before entering into the market, is your current employment stable in the long term?
+When property prices drop, it can be easy for a first-time buyer to feel the need to rush onto the property ladder and stop throwing their hard-earned money down a rent hole.
+But before entering the market, is your current employment stable in the long term?
 Is there a possibility of having to relocate?
 Are you financially ready?
 A city centre flat may seem perfect in your current situation but will be redundant if you decide to start a family in the next couple of years.

-Asking honest questions of your current and future plans could save you a long and costly commitment and save you the expense of moving again in the near future, which leads me to…
+Asking honest questions about your current and future plans could save you a long and costly commitment and the expense of moving again in the near future, which leads me to…

-This may seem like an obvious one (given you’ve probably been extra frugal with your finances in preparation for buying a house) it may even seem a little patronising.
-But for a first-time buyer, not fully understanding the extent of the costs involved with buying a house can run your budget into the floor before you even have the keys.
+This may seem obvious (given you’ve probably been extra frugal with your finances in preparation for buying a house) it may even seem a little patronising.
+But for a first-time buyer, not fully understanding the extent of the costs involved with buying a home can run your budget into the floor before you even have the keys.

 The deposit is just the start, familiarising yourself with all hidden costs and fees will prevent any nasty surprises.
 These can typically include removal fees, storage costs, valuation fees, surveyor’s fees, mortgage fees, Stamp duty land tax (if the property you are buying costs over £125,000) etc… Make sure you have emergency funds to see you through as these fees can vary dramatically depending on the location and type/value of a property.